grenaud/leeHom/README.md

 Go to https://github.com/grenaud/leeHom and either:

-1) Download ZIP
+1) Do a "git clone --recursive https://github.com/grenaud/leeHom.git"

 or

-2) Do a "git clone --recursive https://github.com/grenaud/leeHom.git"
+2) Download ZIP and download manually the submodules

 Installation: